OpenShiftDemos/kubeflow-mpi-openfoam/README.md

 and, as such, requires at least 3 OpenShift (Kubernetes) nodes to be able to be properly installed.

-The following subsections detail the steps to prepare to run the `damBreak` example.

 ### OpenShift
 OpenShift 4.12 was installed using the [Installer-Provisioned Infrastructure (IPI)](https://docs.openshift.com/container-platform/4.12/installing/installing_aws/installing-aws-default.html)